weng1102/reading_app/curriculum/aboutcompanion.md

 To balance the therapeutic challenge with ongoing self doubt and resultant frustration, the app assumes the word recognition responsibility and affords the reader a (configurable) number of retries before the "stuck" word is recited and the next word is highlighted.

-Recognizes and properly interprets components of dates, years, numbers, phone numbers, email addresses, acronyms, symbols.
+The app recognizes and properly interprets components that the user finds difficult to speak  including numbers, dates, years, phone numbers, email addresses, acronyms, symbols, etc.

 ### Speech Synthesis

-The companion can also synthesize the text to the user in different ways by reciting the:
-* current word
-* current word and advancing to the next word
-* current sentence upto the current word
-* entire sentence
-* entire section.

-In any of these modes, the current word can either stay unchanged or advance to the next unrecited word.

-* Voice
-* volume
-* Rate
+The reading companion app can recite the text content to provide oral modeling on demand.
+The app can speak in various voices, both male and female, at different rates and volume.
+The companion can recite just the current word, the partial sentence up to current word inclusively or exclusively.
+The latter allows the user a “running start” at uttering the current word.
+In addition, the app can recite entire sentences, paragraphs.
+While reciting sentences or paragraphs, it can advance the next word to the beginning of the next sentence or paragraph, respectively.

+Different voices can be selected for reciting depending upon the voices provided by the underlying platform.
+The recitation volume can be adjusted within the app as well as through the platform.
+Most importantly, the rate of recitation can be sped up or slowed down.

-## Word finding (fill in the blanks)
+## Word finding and sentence construction (fill in the blanks)
-Progressively help using cueing hierarchy
+Word finding (fill in the blanks)
+The companion supports word finding by allowing concealed words within content.
+To help with the finding process, cueing hierarchy provides progressively more help with the concealed word.